Nesting Bald Eagles Part I

 Jacks Photography

-I found the spot I need to get the proper eagle pictures, by trial and error... had I been there earlier, I would have gotten fantastic pictures Of the male eagle flying past me with PERFECT lighting.
-Lesson learned.
-When I got there, there was mist lifting and the female was in the nest, so (stupid of me) I figured nothing would happen like the other morning so I went over to the fence by the Herons to get some pics.
-Got some good ones, but as I was shooting one, the male flew by behind me so low I couldn't find him with the 500mm... zoomed out quickly and there he was.
-Problem was, the sun was on the wrong side and he was already past me.
+I found the spot I needed to get the proper eagle pictures, by trial and error.
+Had I been there earlier, I would have gotten fantastic pictures of the male eagle flying past me with PERFECT lighting.
+Lesson learned!
+When I got there, the mist was lifting and the female was in the nest.
+So stupid of me, I figured nothing would happen like the other morning so I went over to the fence by the Herons to get some shots.
+I got some good ones, but as I was shooting one, the male flew by behind me so low I couldn't find him with the 500mm.
+I zoomed out quickly and there he was!
+However, the sun was on the wrong side and he was already past me.

 Jacks Photography